-3.1.2.II.1.
-Centre Referee must be seated at least 2m measured from the front of the competition platform to the front of the referee table and in line with centre of platform.
+- 3.1.2.II.1.
+Centre Referee must be seated at least 2m measured from the front of the competition platform to the front of the referee table and in line with centre of platform. - 3.1.2.II.2.

-3.1.2.II.2.
 Side Referees must be seated on the same line as and parallel with the Centre Referee, two to three metres from the Centre Referee.

-3.1.2.II.3.
-Competition Doctor Table: A table and chair may be provided for the Competition Doctor near the Lifters' point of entry to the competition platform / stage and in the warm-up area relative to the venue layout.

-3.1.2.II.4.
-Competition Management Tables:

-Tables and chairs in a suitable quantity must be provided for Competition Management and placed to the side of the competition platform / stage.

-3.1.2.II.5.
-Loaders' and Decontamination Attendants' position:
+Organisers must provide platforms, as an elevation for the Technical Officials if their view is impeded by the height of the stage. - 3.1.2.II.3.
+Competition Doctor Table: A table and chair may be provided for the Competition Doctor near the Athletes' point of entry to the competition platform / stage and in the warm-up area relative to the venue layout. - 3.1.2.II.4.
+Competition Management Tables: Tables and chairs in a suitable quantity must be provided for Competition Management and placed to the side of the competition platform / stage. - 3.1.2.II.5.
+Loaders' position:

-Loaders and Decontamination Attendants must have a designated area with chairs to the side of the competition platform / stage.
+Loaders must have a designated area with chairs to the side of the competition platform / stage.